 - Teaches and consults widely throughout North America; writing has appeared in journals, textbooks, and newspapers.

-- Served as Assistant Director of Center for Ethical Leadership at UT Austin and infantry officer in Hawaii’s 25th Infantry Division.
+- Former Assistant Director of Center for Ethical Leadership at UT Austin; infantry officer in Hawaii’s 25th Infantry Div.

 Consultant and Lead Statistician